Introduction

 Types of ICP Monitors

 There two basic ICP monitor types are via ICP data only (commonly known as ‘bolts’) or ICP data plus CSF drainage.
-The three main types of ICP monitor are the External Ventricular Drain (EVD), the Subarachnoid Bolt, and the Epidural bolt (Fig. 2).
+The various types of ICP monitor, and the most common are an External Ventricular Drain (EVD) and an Intraparenchymal Monitor.
+Subarachnoid and Epidural bolts are used less frequently (Fig. 2).

 These probes can often also be used to measure other physiological parameters, including temperature, lactate, and pH.